julesjs/jules/README.md

 	+ not {boolean} - not mandatory, defines the negation of condition
 	+ condition {object:schema} - mandatory, MUST be a valid schema
 	+ then {object:schema} - mandatory, MUST be a valid schema
 	+ else {object:schema} - not mandatory, MUST be a valid schema

-You can nest conditions of course
+You can nest conditions of course.
 Even though the same result can be achieved with oneOf, anyOf, allOf, not, one must argue that this approach to logic is more elegant.

 Authors